CSUFTitanRover/TitanRover2018/rover/core/servers/Deepstream/ds-server/README.md

 raspberry pi as well as any other Linux distro

 ## FIRST, Make sure you have NodeJs installed:
+NodeJs install:

-For NodeJs on a **Raspberry pi ONLY** go [here](https://github.com/audstanley/NodeJs-Raspberry-Pi) and copy paste the code block into your cli to install NodeJs on your raspberry pi.
+For [**Raspberry pi ONLY** go here](https://github.com/audstanley/NodeJs-Raspberry-Pi) and copy paste the code block into your cli to install NodeJs on your raspberry pi.

 For [x86 or x64 Linux use the installers go here](https://nodejs.org/en/)